budy6991/Kiwasthal/README.md

 ### Hi there

-- 🌱 I’m currently learning Javascript
+- 🌱 Currently learning React and Svelte

 ### :hammer_and_wrench: Languages and Tools :